stevej2608/dash-spa/README.md

 ### Dash/SPA Examples

 Several example are available.
 The most comprehensive is *Veggy*.
 Other examples are minimalistic and focus on Dash/SPA specifics.
-See also the separate Dash/SPA [dash-flightdeck](https://github.com/stevej2608/dash-flightdeck) dashboard project
+See also the separate Dash/SPA [dash-flightdeck] dashboard project

 **1. Veggy** This is a fully working clone of the React shopping cart, [Veggy](https://github.com/bodevone/veggy).

 Written in less than 250 lines of Python, it's far smaller than the React version.
 Eat your (artichoke) heart out React.

 ![](./docs/img/veggy.png)

+    python -m examples.veggy.app

 **2. Minimal MultiPage** An example of a multi-page app with navbar and footer in less than sixty lines of code.